 The speedway, with a 5/8-mile clay oval, opened in May 1985 with the All Star Circuit of Champions Late Model Series.
 It prospered for many years, delighting thousands of fans until the 2001 season.
 That’s when KC Spurlock, the leaser of the speedway, failed to make payments to a half dozen drivers.
 Ultimately, Renegade Dirt Car Racing Series, which sanctioned the event, paid the drivers.
 Others, such as track staff, advertisers and others, went unpaid, sullying the reputation of the venue.

 Pay Minnite reopened the speedway in July 2002 with the UDTRA Pro DirtCar Series.
 Unfortunately, waning attendance forced the closure of the track after the 2011 racing season.
 It was restarted in 2013 after the track was shortened to 4/10-mile but it could not regain its footing.
 Fans complained about endless dust storms kicked up by arid tracks and shorter races due to the track length.
 After one season, the West Virginia Motor Speedway once again closed.
+It was sad to see the once glorious site empty, with time stained ads, billboard sponsors about engine this and transmission that, Tread Hunter and Monster truck valley events advertised everywhere.

 The owner of the property has expressed interest in leasing the land over to a developer but it is unlikely that the race track will reopen.